 At a Glance

-- National guidelines published by Ministry of Health of Brazil in 2014
+- National guidelines published by the Ministry of Health of Brazil in 2014

-- There are resources on there website for citizens as well as health professionals, community workers, educators, and capacity building trainers
+- There are resources on their website for citizens as well as health professionals, community workers, educators, and capacity-building trainers

 - Offers a unique industrializing nation perspective